Peregrine Closures, 2023

 - Table Rock State Park Feb 1- Aug 14: Climbing right (east) of the Walker Buttress, including the Water Groove Wall, are closed to climbing during this period.
 Table Rock's Main Wall is now open to climbing year-round!

-- Laurel Knob Feb 1- Aug 14: Routes between, and including, Fathom to Permission Granite are closed to climbing during this period.
+- Laurel Knob Feb 1- Aug 14: Routes in the Dillard Canyon are closed to climbing during this period.
+All routes climber's right of Dillard Canyon are open year round.

 - Rocky Fork State Park's Whitehouse Cliffs : this closure has been lifted.
 No eyrie is present and has not been for three years in a row.